SystemsApproach/book/internetworking/impl.rst

 now open source L2 and L3 stacks available on GitHub to run on your home-built switch.
 Alternatively, you can simply buy a pre-built switch from a commodity switch manufacturer and then load your own software onto it.
-The following describes these open *white-box switches*, so called to contrast them with closed “black-box” devices that have historically dominated the industry.
+The following describes these open *bare-metal switches*, so called to contrast them with closed devices, in which hardware and software are tightly bundled, that have historically dominated the industry.

-.. _fig-whitebox:
+.. _fig-baremetal:
 .. figure:: figures/impl/Slide2.png
    :width: 500px
    :align: center

-   White-box switch using a Network Processing
+   Bare-metal switch using a Network Processing
    Unit.

-:numref:`Figure %s <fig-whitebox>` is a simplified depiction of a white-box switch.
+:numref:`Figure %s <fig-baremetal>` is a simplified depiction of a bare-metal switch.
 The key difference from the earlier implementation on a general-purpose processor is the addition of a Network Processor Unit (NPU), a domain-specific processor with an architecture and instruction set that has been optimized for processing packet headers